ratsky-oss/walnut/README.md

 ### Jobs

-After configuring DMS profile Jobs can be added:
+After configuring DMS profile, Jobs can be added:

-- Name - job name.
+- Name - a job name.
 Must be unique.
-- Database name - name of database in DMS to be backuped.
-Word "all" can be used to backup all databases in selected DMS
+- Database name - name of the database in DMS to be backuped.
+Word "all" can be used to backup all databases in selected DMS.
-- Action - currently only backup action allowed.
+- Action - currently only backup action is allowed.
-- DMS - DMS profile.
+- DMS - a DMS profile.
-- Frequency - cron schedule expression.
+- Frequency - a cron schedule expression.
-- Rotation - number of backups stored.
+- Rotation - the number of backups stored.

 # Troubleshooting